Israel's Netanyahu to ask parliament for immunity - France 24

 The move is expected to delay the start of court proceedings for months, as lawmakers are not due to vote on the matter until after March 2 elections.

-"I intend to make a request to the speaker of the Knesset," Netanyahu told reporters in Jerusalem.
+"I intend to make a request to the speaker of the Knesset," Netanyahu, Israel's longest-serving premier and leader of the right-wing Likud party, told reporters in Jerusalem.

 The request "would be in line with the law... (and) with the goal of continuing to serve you, for the future of Israel."

-Netanyahu was charged in November with bribery, fraud and breach of trust in three separate corruption cases.
+Netanyahu was charged by the attorney general in November with bribery, fraud and breach of trust in three separate corruption cases.

 He denies the allegations and accuses prosecutors and the media of a witch hunt.